 ACTRI is located in the Altman Clinical and Translational Research Institute Building at UC San Diego near Thornton Pavilion in La Jolla.
 This seven-story facility serves as a bridge between UC San Diego’s clinical and research enterprises, and houses ACTRI’s administrative offices, with approximately 50 staff members.

 The ACTRI facilitates the research of others by providing assistance with proposal development, study design, regulatory issues and submissions, biostatistics and informatics, and offers ethics consultation, clinical trial coordination, genomics technologies, biorepository services, facilitation with an affiliated laboratory network, and training for medical students and early career investigators.
 Nearly 200 clinical trials are run through ACTRI every year.
 The ACTRI does not conduct its own independent research; we exist to facilitate the research needs of our faculty and investigators.

-several interactive functional areas that provide resources, services, and guidance to assist researchers with their projects: the Center for Clinical Research (CCR); Education, Training, and Career Development (ETCD); Biomedical Informatics (BMI); Translational Research Partnership (TSP); Translational Technology Center (TTC); Community Engagement (CE); Center for Excellence in Immunogenomics (CETI); Device Acceleration Center (DAC); Dissemination & Implementation Science Center (DISC); Center for Life Course and Vulnerable Population Research (CLVR); and Evaluation.
+several interactive functional areas that provide resources, services, and guidance to assist researchers with their projects: Center for Clinical Research (CCR); Translational & Workforce Development (TWD); Biomedical Informatics (BMI); Translational Research Partnership (TSP); Translational Technology Center (TTC); Community Engagement (CE); Center for Excellence in Immunogenomics (CETI); Device Acceleration Center (DAC); Dissemination & Implementation Science Center (DISC); Center for Life Course and Vulnerable Population Research (CLVR); and Evaluation.